Financial Support for Occupation Therapy Services

 Helping Children With Autism (HCWA) [FaHCSIA Funding – Autism and Aspergers]

 This is known as the Helping Children With Autism (HCWA) package.
 Funding for children under the age of 6 who have been diagnosed with Autism Spectrum Disorder (ASD), Pervasive Development Disorder (PDD) or Aspergers Syndrome is provided by FaHCSIA.This Early Intervention funding assistance can then be used for OT sessions or to purchase specific pieces of equipment or resources that your Occupational Therapist has suggested are relevant to the child’s therapy goals.
-Find out more about accessing this funding at AMAZE.ORG.AU (new home of Autism Victoria)
+Children with this funding will now be rolled over to the NDIS and no new packages are being provided.

 Better Start [FaHCSIA Funding – Down Syndrome, Fragile X Syndrome, Cerebral Palsy]